FachschaftMathPhysInfo/partyverwaltung/README.md

 > [!CAUTION]
 > **THIS REPO IS ARCHIVED**
 > This Project is not being actively developed anymore.
-> No bugs will be fixed from our site, should you resolve a bug, pls open a PR, we will review it and deploy it.
+> No bugs will be fixed from our side, should you resolve a bug, pls open a PR, we will review it and deploy it.
 ---

 # README